rexresearch

 qualitative arguments.

-frequency components are expected to be within the emission
+additional frequency components are expected to be within the

-spectrum.
-In any real crystalline material, defects exist that
+emission spectrum.
+In any real crystalline material, defects

-diminish the crystalline properties.
-It is believed that the
+exist that diminish the crystalline properties.
+It is believed

-presence of defects will result in emission at frequencies other
+that the presence of defects will result in emission at

-than those at which the perfect crystal emits.
-In liquids or
+frequencies other than those at which the perfect crystal emits.

-amorphous materials, non-coherent emission in a broad bandwidth
+In liquids or amorphous materials, non-coherent emission in a

-may occur.
-If the frequency shift of the polarizable elements is
+broad bandwidth may occur.
+If the frequency shift of the

 [0044] Atomic scale resolution of the front thickness can be

-technology.
-It can be possible to measure the temperature of a
+x-ray technology.
+It can be possible to measure the temperature

-material behind the shock front by measuring the emission from
+of a material behind the shock front by measuring the emission

-thermally populated polarizable elements as a second shock wave
+from thermally populated polarizable elements as a second shock

-propagates through the material behind the first shock wave.
-This
+wave propagates through the material behind the first shock

-technology also represents a new diagnostic tool for the study of
+wave.
+This technology also represents a new diagnostic tool for

-systems because the shock speed is considerably faster than
+polaritonic systems because the shock speed is considerably

-optical phonon speeds.
-This may not hold in excitonic systems, but
+faster than optical phonon speeds.
+This may not hold in

-prevent exciton transport.
-The effects presented in this
+sufficiently different to prevent exciton transport.
+The effects

-disclosure are expected to be observable when the shock wave
+presented in this disclosure are expected to be observable when

 [0046] An additional embodiment of this invention is to utilize